MicrosoftDocs/architecture-center/docs/networking/guide/ipv6-architecture-content.md

 UDRs are routes that you manually set up to override Azure's default system routes.
 In Azure, UDRs are essential for controlling the flow of network traffic in a virtual network.
 You can use UDRs to direct traffic from one subnet to specific appliances, gateways, or targets within Azure or to on-premises networks.

-When you add IPv6 support to a hub virtual network, you need to:
+When you add IPv6 support to the hub virtual network, you need to:

-- *Add IPv6 routes*: If a route table is already in place, add new routes that specify the IPv6 address prefixes to the table.
+- *Add IPv6 routes*: If there's an established route table, add new routes that specify the IPv6 address prefixes.

-- *Modify existing routes*: If routes already exist for IPv4, you might need to modify them to ensure that they also apply to IPv6 traffic, or create separate IPv6-specific routes.
+- *Modify existing routes*: If there are already routes for IPv4, you might need to modify them to ensure that they also apply to IPv6 traffic, or create separate IPv6-specific routes.
-- *Associate the route table with subnets*: After defining your routes, associate the route table with the relevant subnets within your virtual network.
+- *Associate the route table with subnets*: After you define the routes, associate the route table with the relevant subnets within the virtual network.
 This association determines which subnets use the routes that you defined.

 You don't need to add a route for every resource, but you do need a route for each subnet.
 Each subnet can have multiple resources, and they all follow the rules that are defined in the route table associated with their subnet.
 For more information, see [UDR overview](/azure/virtual-network/virtual-networks-udr-overview).